Skip to content

 • mybucket/videos

-If the request rate on the prefixes increases gradually, Amazon S3 scales up to handle requests for each of the two prefixes.
-S3 will scale up to handle 3,500 PUT/POST/DELETE or 5,500 GET requests per second.
-As a result, the overall request rate handled by the bucket doubles.
+If the request rate on the prefixes gradually increases, then Amazon S3 scales up to manage requests for each prefix separately.
+As a result, the bucket can manage double the request rate.

 Monitor the number of 5xx status error responses